hellerve/blog/wip/Carp_Patterns_III:_Macros.md

 Dynamic functions, then, are a way to program at compile time.
 This can be used for plumbing in macros, but also to generate source code.
-The main difference is that any expressions that you passed in are evaluated first and thus you can’t pass in S-expressions directly without quoting them first.
+The main difference is that any expressions that you passed in are evaluated first and thus you can’t pass in S-expressions directly without first quoting them.

 I usually use macros when meta-programming, and dynamic functions for plumbing.
 I can always use `eval` if I end up needing to evaluate something.
 This keeps